glynawe/Vanilla/vanilla.md

     Import    = "import" NAME.

     ImportedName = NAME "_" NAME.
+    GlobalName   = NAME | ImportedName.

 `include` includes descriptions from other interfaces.
 If the `include` has a `for` clause then only a selection of its descriptions are included.

-`import` includes descriptions from other interfaces, but each description is given an ImportedName, which is the description's name prefixed with the name of the interface.
+`import` includes descriptions from other interfaces, but each description is given an *imported name*, which is the description's name prefixed with the name of the interface.

+A module or interface's *global names* are the names of all its descriptions.

 **Example**